 When a person passes away, the requirement to pay interest on secured loans, such as a mortgage, highlights the vital necessity for life insurance, which the example individual sadly did not possess.
 In the event that payments are missed, the mortgage loan enters arrears, and the foreclosure procedure starts.
 Even if a private lender grants you more time from the kindness of their heart, as he did in this instance, there is only so long they will wait for the borrower’s partner to come up with a resolution.

-In addition to interest accumulation and late payment penalties, the statement will now include charges associated with the foreclosure.
+In addition to interest accumulation and late payment penalties, the statement would now include charges associated with the foreclosure.
 The whole expense of the circumstance rises as a result.
-In the end, there aren’t many choices outside selling the property in a rush for a less than intended sum to pay for these expenses.
+In the end, there aren’t many choices outside selling the property in a rush for a less-than-intended sum to pay for these expenses.

-This entire series of misfortunate events most likely would have been prevented with a Will and Life Insurance.
-Even if you don’t qualify for life insurance, for instance, by being older than the maximum age requirement, merely having a Costa Rican Will done by a proper notary will speed up the probate process and provide your spouse access to your assets so they can prepare an exit strategy and pay off your obligations.
+A Will and Life Insurance would likely have prevented this entire series of misfortunate events.
+Even if you don’t qualify for life insurance, for instance, by being older than the maximum age requirement, merely having a Costa Rican Will done by a proper notary should speed up the probate process and provide your spouse access to your assets so they can prepare an exit strategy and pay off your obligations.

 Our solution for you

 We never want to see anyone in the predicament we just mentioned.